rnemeth90/rnemeth90.github.io/content/about.md

 The opinions expressed here are my own personal opinions, and do not represent my employer’s view in any way.

 Contact me through [LinkedIn](https://www.linkedin.com/in/ryan-nemeth-b0b1504b/) or [Github](https://github.com/rnemeth90).

+You can download my resume as a [PDF](/resume/ryan-nemeth-resume.pdf).
 <br>
 <br>